in

 Labrador City

-In summary, St. John’s, as the main urban hub, offers the highest overall salaries, while industry concentrations in areas like oil, mining, forestry, public services and construction contribute to strong wages in other cities across Newfoundland and Labrador.
+As the main urban hub, St. John’s offers the highest overall salaries in Newfoundland and Labrador.
+However, industry concentrations in areas like oil, mining, forestry, public services, and construction contribute to strong wages in other cities across the province.
+Residents in mining towns like Labrador City or forestry hubs like Corner Brook can also enjoy competitive salaries, often exceeding provincial averages.

 Labour Force Estimates for Newfoundland and Labrador by Industry

 According to Statistics Canada, the total labour force across all industries in Newfoundland and Labrador is estimated to be 218,000 persons in 2023.
-The goods-producing sectors account for 44,600 jobs, while the services-producing sectors make up 173,400 positions.
+The goods-producing sectors account for 44,600 jobs, while the services-producing sectors occupy 173,400 positions.

 Labour Force Estimates for Newfoundland and Labrador by Industry